populationgenomics/production-pipelines/README.md

 pipeline.submit_batch()
 ```

-### Sample-metadata database
+### Sample metadata database

-Stage targets are organised in a form of projects and samples, folowing the model used in the sample-metadata database.
-Additional target _cohort_ is used to define all samples from all projects.
-The Pipeline class can populate correspondning targets if you provide input project names with `input_projects`:
+Stage targets are organised in a form of projects and samples, folowing the model used in the sample metadata database.
+The additional target _cohort_ is used to define all samples from all projects.
+The Pipeline class can populate corresponding targets if you provide input project names with `input_projects`:

 ```python
 pipeline = Pipeline(